 Let us now address the latter issue.
 Humans are still apprehended towards using technology in every process- especially when it comes to saving another life.

 To be clear, medical practitioners won’t mind deploying a VR/ AR medical app in their day-to-day treatment and diagnosis as long as it still works under human supervision.
 A machine can create dispersions.
 Machine learning and IoT are still not developed enough to replace the human intellect.
-Thus, the major concern behind the deployment of any VR/ AR medical app and service in a medical procedure is the risk that it carries.
+Thus, the risk that it carries is the major concern behind the deployment of any VR/ AR medical app and service in a medical procedure.

 We don’t yet have a plausible answer to this question.
 But we can only hope that AR and VR work combined with the human intellect in the future to help people develop a better, higher-quality life.